 1 – Other costs may be associated with this loan.
 ACCU will cover closing costs up to $500.
 May not be combined with and other offer or promotion.

 2 – APR = Annual Percentage Rate.
 This HELOC (Home Equity Line of Credit) is a variable rate plan as described in the applicable loan documents.
 Not all applicants will qualify.
 APR may vary based on the index rate plus a margin.
 Index rate is based on the Prime Rate as published in the Wall Street Journal.
 The current index is 3.25%.
-APR will not exceed 18.00%.
+APR will not exceed 14.75%.
 Advertised “as low as” APR assumes excellent credit history, loan-to-value, and maximum rate discount of 0.25% for ACH/automatic payment.
 Qualification and APR dependent on credit history, debt to income, loan-to-value, ability to repay, homeownership, and other factors.
 Maximum loan-to-value ratio is 80% for owner-occupied and 70% for non-owner occupied, based on appraisal value.
 Available to owner and non-owner occupied, single-family dwellings.
-Minimum advance is $5,000. $100 modification fee for existing loans to re-amortize and extend term to 20-year amortization.
-Dependent on state regulations: Prepayment Closure Fee: $400 if the loan balance is paid in full within the first 6 months, and $400 if the loan is closed and re-conveyed in full during the first 36 months.
-Property insurance is required.
+Minimum line of credit is $20,000.
+Minimum initial draw is $5,000.
+Minimum subsequent advance is $1,000.
+There is a $100 modification fee for existing loans to re-amortize and extend term to 20-year amortization.
+Adequate property and flood insurance are required, if applicable.
+Dependent on state regulations: Credit Union will pay all initial closing costs as outlined in the Waived Fee Addendum (Link).
+The Credit Union will pay up to $375 for the Home Appraisal, the homeowner is responsible for the remaining balance.
+If the HELOC is paid off and closed within 36 months of the original note date, the fees will be added to your Account Balance and the entire amount (including any Beneficiary’s Demand) must be paid prior to the issuance of a reconveyance or lien release.
+Closing costs (title fees, appraisal fees, survey fees, miscellaneous municipality fees, etc.) range from $750-$1500.
 Rates, terms, and conditions are subject to change or discontinue at any time, without notice.
+Rates, terms, and conditions are subject to change or discontinue at any time, without notice.
 For a $50,000 Home Equity Line of Credit, Quarterly Adjustable, with 80% Loan to Value at 4.75% APR, the monthly payment will be approximately $262.
-There is a discount of 0.25% applies to automatic payments through an ACCU checking account or external account for the life of the loan.
+There is a discount of 0.25% applied to automatic payments through an ACCU checking account or external account for the life of the loan.
 If automatic payments are stopped, the discount will not apply.
-Discount will apply after introductory period.
+Discount will apply after the introductory period.
 HELOC product is not available in Texas.

 3 – Consult with your tax advisor.